-More than 80 percent of sharing from marketing websites happens in dark social channels, which are invisible for analytics programs.
+Dark social channels are the channels invisible for analytics programs.
+More than 80 percent of sharing from marketing websites happens through dark social channels.
 How do you manage invisible traffic?

 Online content can be shared in two ways: a reader can either use a share button provided or copy and paste a link to their content onto their social media platform.
 From this, you can differentiate three types of social sharing: open social, closed social and dark social platforms.

 💡 Check out our guide for How Employee Advocacy Boosts Content Marketing.

 Open social and closed social sharing present themselves in your analytics programs as social, “correct” traffic, but dark social does not.
 Dark social (not to be confused with “dark web”, where the trolls roam free) is the invisible, hidden world of social sharing we aren't able to access.

 As long as dark social remains a secret, we will not get a full picture of our return on investment for our social media marketing efforts.
 Moreover, dark social makes the majority of content sharing activities.

 Defining Open Social, Closed Social and Dark Social